 We put the biggest AV technologies against each other in our display cable comparison

-The sight of a load of wires going in and out of the back of your TV or computer can be a bit overwhelming for some, but it's worth getting to grips with the various types of cables and ports on offer in order to get the best from your device.
+While the sight of masses of cables going into the back of a TV or PC is a nightmare for some, it's worth getting to grips with the various types of cables and ports on offer.

 DVI, which stands for Digital Visual Interface, is the older of the two and arguably on its way out.
 The video signal is basically the same as HDMI, just without the audio.